wilsonliaows/docs/connectors/jira/actions.md

 The following Jira actions can be used to execute workflows in your recipes.

 ### Requirements
 The linked Jira account must have sufficient permissions to the respective resource in each action.
-For more information on Jira permissions, head over to our [Jira project permissions documentation](https://docs.workato.com/connectors/jira.html#roles-and-permissions-required-to-connect).
+Learn more with our [Jira project permissions documentation](https://docs.workato.com/connectors/jira.html#roles-and-permissions-required-to-connect).

 ## Create issue
 This action creates an issue in Jira based on the specified project, issue type, and field values.